Is Abortion Still Legal in Your State?

 In a landmark ruling Friday in Dobbs v.
 Jackson Women's Health Organization, The Supreme Court on Friday struck down Roe v.
-Wade, the1973 decision that established a constitutional right to an abortion.
-The court's ruling doesn't criminalize abortion on the federal level but it does revert control to individual states, many of which have been preparing for this moment for years.
+Wade, the 1973 decision that established a constitutional right to an abortion.

+The ruling doesn't criminalize abortion on the federal level but it does revert control to individual states.

+"It is time to heed the Constitution and return the issue of abortion to the people's elected representatives," Justice Samuel Alito wrote in the majority opinion.

-A leaked draft of a majority opinion in May fueled swift action by state legislatures: Some passed laws to further protect reproductive rights but in 13 states, "trigger laws" banning nearly all abortions are expected to go into effect immediately.
+A leaked draft of the opinion in May fueled swift action by state legislatures: Some passed laws to further protect reproductive rights but in 13 states, "trigger laws" banning nearly all abortions are expected to go into effect immediately.

-Another 13 states have existing restrictions or prohibitions on abortion that were never repealed after Roe, according to the Guttmacher Institute, a reproductive rights advocacy group.
+Other states have existing restrictions or prohibitions on abortion that were never repealed after Roe and can now be enforced, according to the Guttmacher Institute, a reproductive rights advocacy group.

 Read on for the status of abortion in each state, the District of Columbia and Puerto Rico in the wake of the court's pivotal new decision.